cl-tud/standpoint-owl2/README.md

 # Standpoint-Reasoning Plugin for Protégé

 **NOTE: The plugin has been discontinued for now.
-Please use the command-line tool from branch "standalone".**
+Please use the command-line tool from the main branch.**

 ## Description
 A reasoner plugin for Protégé 5.0 implementing standpoint reasoning.